Smu-Tan/ZS-NMT-Variations/README.md

 ## Download "Plain" EC40 Dataset

+Please install cyrtranslit first by `pip install cyrtranslit`, which will be used to build test set.

 To use "Plain" EC40, we provide the Simplified Procedure below:
 1. Download Plain EC40 Dataset and prepare the val & test sets.